To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration: User Study: Setup Methodology

 To complete the workspaces (spots), the team must adhere to a prescribed pattern of colors.
 The pattern shown in Fig.~\ref{fig:pattern_a1} represents a sample pattern the human-robot team is expected to follow when filling the spots.
 The structure of these patterns precisely mirrors that of the workspaces within the shared area.
 Initially, participants are presented with a fully known version of the pattern (Patterns A\textsubscript{1}, B\textsubscript{1}, C\textsubscript{1}, and D\textsubscript{1}), such as A\textsubscript{1}, printed on a sheet of paper.
 They are given 45 seconds to memorize it and then return it to the experimenter.
 Subsequently, the experimenter provides them with a partially known version of the same pattern (Patterns A\textsubscript{2}, B\textsubscript{2}, C\textsubscript{2}, and D\textsubscript{2}), for example, A\textsubscript{2}.
 In this partially known version, certain spots contain two colors, with only one of them being correct.
-Essentially, the partially known pattern acts as a cue, aiding participants in recalling the initially presented pattern.
+Essentially, the partially known pattern acts as a cue, helping participants recall the initially presented pattern.
 Participants are allowed to retain the partially known version throughout the duration of the task.

-As shown in Fig.~\ref{fig:exp_env}, there is also a conveyor belt responsible for transferring the blocks that the robot needs to pass to the human agent.
-The robot needs to return the block to the human agent in cases where the human places a wrong block on the shared table and the robot decides to return it.
-Additionally, a red light bulb on the shared area warns the human agent not to place or pick up any blocks from the table as the robot is approaching.
-Participants, however, can continue planning, moving into their work area, and picking up blocks from other tables This, in addition to safety concerns, helps control the human agent's speed and prevents them from moving fast and perceiving the collaboration as a race.
+The robot needs to return the block to the human agent via the conveyor belt (see Fig.~\ref{fig:exp_env}) in cases the human places the wrong block on the shared table.
+Additionally, a red light bulb in the shared area warns the human agent not to place or remove any blocks from the table as the robot approaches.
+Participants, however, can continue planning, moving into their work area, and picking up blocks from other tables.
+This, in addition to safety concerns, helps control the human agent's speed and prevents them from moving fast and perceiving the collaboration as a race.